codership/documentation/galeracluster/source/documentation/galera-parameters.rst

    "Default Value", "``FALSE``"
    "Dynamic", "No"
    "Initial Version", "1.0"

+If the cluster is configured to ignore quorum or split brain, the nodes may continue processing write sets independently after cluster partitioning, which leads to diverged states.
+When the cluster merges back to the original configuration, the ``pc.npvo`` controls which partition is allowed to continue after the merge.
+If the value is ``FALSE``, the partition with the lowest view identifier (the most immediate successor to the view before partitioning) is allowed to continue.
+Otherwise the partition with the highest view identifier (the one which has gone through more configuration changes or has a representative with highest node identifier) is allowed to continue.

 The excerpt below is an example of how this Galera parameter might look in the configuration file: